DictumMortuum/rpg/content/bitd/ditd/playbooks/caitiff.md

 ## xp

-- Every time you roll a desperate action, mark xp in that action’s attribute
+- every time you roll a desperate action, mark xp in that action’s attribute

-At the end of each session, mark xp in your playbook or an attribute for each item below:
+at the end of each session, mark xp in your playbook or an attribute for each item below:

-- You played in the session
+- you played in the session
-- You addressed a challenge with an unconventional or novel approach
+- you addressed a challenge with an unconventional or novel approach
-- You struggled with fallout your low standing and bad reputation among Kindred
+- you struggled with fallout your low standing and bad reputation among kindred
-- You made efforts to hold on to your humanity
+- you made efforts to hold on to your humanity
-- You met the XP trigger for your Nature
+- you met the xp trigger for your nature